Personal profile

 Being part time at Teesside University I am also able to continue working in the industry part time as a film editor and much of the professional work I do outside of the University forms an important part of my teaching and the work I do with my students.

 I now regularly work as a Film Editor for the Inverness based production company Triple Echo Productions editing documentaries and documentary feature specials for BBC Scotland.
-I also regularly work for the Tyneside Cinema in Newcastle and am currently editing a feature length documentary with Provenance Films about a family of tenant hill farmers in the Peak District, Addicted to Sheep.
+I have also regularly worked for the Tyneside Cinema production wing in Newcastle and edited the award winning feature length documentary with Provenance Films about a family of tenant hill farmers in the Peak District.
+This was shown in Picturehouse Cinemas across the UK and Ireland in 2015/16 and has had numerous screenings on BBC4.